Skip to article frontmatterSkip to article content

 ab['size'] = 512

-ab['wavelength'] = pyTEMlib.probe_tools.get_wavelength(ab['acceleration_voltage'])
+ab['wavelength'] = pyTEMlib.utilities.get_wavelength(ab['acceleration_voltage'], unit='A')

 pyTEMlib.probe_tools.print_aberrations(ab)